Stefan Schaal: Education and career

-Schaal was born in Frankfurt am Main in Germany, Schaal grew up in the North Bavarian town of Nürnberg.
-After graduating from school, he served in the German army in the Ski Patrol Division of Bad Reichenhall, where he honorably discharged with the rank of a Lieutenant.
+Schaal was born in Frankfurt am Main in West Germany, Schaal grew up in the North Bavarian town of Nürnberg.
+After graduating from school, he served in the West German army in the Ski Patrol Division of Bad Reichenhall, where he honorably discharged with the rank of a Lieutenant.
 Schaal studied mechanical engineering at the Technical University of Munich, graduating in 1987 with a Diploma degree (summa cum laude).
 Subsequently, Schaal did his Ph.D. in computer aided design and artificial intelligence at the Technical University of Munich and the Massachusetts Institute of Technology, receiving his Ph.D. in 1991 (Summa Cum Laude) under Klaus Ehrlenspiel.

 In 1991, Schaal was a Postdoctoral Fellow at the Department and Brain and Cognitive Science and the Artificial Intelligence Lab at the Massachusetts Institute of Technology, funded by the Alexander von Humboldt Foundation and the German Academic Scholarship Foundation.
 Starting from 1992, he became an invited researcher at the ATR Computational Neuroscience Labs in Japan, where he created a robotics lab focusing on biological principles of motor control and learning.
 In 1994, Schaal moved to the Georgia Institute of Technology as an adjunct assistant professor, and also held the same rank at the Pennsylvania State University.
 In 1996, Schaal assumed a group leader position in the ERATO Kawato Dynamic Brain Project in Japan.
 Schaal joined the University of Southern California (USC) in 1997, where he advanced from the ranks of assistant professor, to associate professor, to full professor.

 In 2009, Schaal became a founder in defining and creating the Max Planck Institute for Intelligent Systems in Tübingen and Stuttgart, Germany, an institute focusing on principles of perception-action-learning systems in synthetic intelligence.
 In 2012, Schaal founded the Autonomous Motion Department (AMD) at this institute, while maintaining a partial appointment at USC.

 Stefan Schaal joined Google X as lead of a robotics research team in late 2018.